riot/riot.github.io/api.md

 <strong>@returns: </strong> a javascript `Map` containing the remaining registered components factory functions

-Unregistering a tag previously created via compiler or via `riot.register()` This method could be handy in case you need to test your app and you want to create multiple tags using the same name for example
+Unregistering a tag previously created via compiler or via `riot.register()`.
+This method could be handy in case you need to test your app and you want to create multiple tags using the same name for example.

 ```js
 import { register, unregister } from 'riot'